norlynpiquero/Responsive-Navbar/README.md

 # Responsive-Navbar

-This is a responsive navbar using HTML CSS Js
+This is a simple version of responsive navigation bar using HTML, CSS and JS.